Yes, You Can Stop Thinking About It

 Posted Apr 23, 2010

-Most people believe that there really isn't much you can do about it - that on some level, these thoughts must need to happen, and that trying to block them out is pointless.
+Most people believe that there really isn't much you can do about it—that on some level, these thoughts must need to happen, and that trying to block them out is pointless.
 The good news is, most people are wrong.
 You absolutely can block out painful, unwanted, or counterproductive thoughts, if you are armed with the right strategies.
-And I got a chance to put them to the test once again just last week, when I shut the bathroom door on the index finger of my four-year old daughter, Annika.
+And I got a chance to put them to the test once again just last week, when I shut the bathroom door on the index finger of my 4-year-old daughter, Annika.

 As terrible as it is as a parent to cope with any injury to your child, there's a very special kind of anguish in knowing that you were the one who caused it.